Course Catalog

 5 units

-Students carry out intermediate-level tasks that involve listening, speaking, reading, and/or writing, and learn how to read and write 70 additional kanji.
-(Formerly Intermediate Japanese.)
-Prerequisite(s): course 4 or by consent of instructor.
-(General Education Code(s): IH.)
+Students develop intermediate-level competence in listening, speaking, reading, and writing in diverse social contexts; acquire a deeper and broader understanding of Japanese society and culture; and learn how to read and write 70 additional kanji characters.
+Prerequisite(s): JAPN 4, placement by assessment, or by consent of instructor.
+(General Education Code(s): CC.)

 JAPN 6